 - Start local

-Your story is immediately more relevant to people in the area (and importantly they’re the ones most likely to pledge to your campaign!) so start by contacting your local newspapers and radio stations first.
+Your story is immediately more relevant to people in the area (and importantly they’re the ones most likely to pledge to your campaign!) so start by contacting your local newspapers and radio stations before going straight to the BBC!

 - Research relevant journalists and publications

 Is your project helping the environment?
 Or creating jobs?
 Or making something beautiful, weird or giant that people will want to know about?
-Consider which publications would be most interested in covering your story and contact them first.
+Consider which publications, or the sections within them, would be most interested in covering your story and contact them first.

 - Reach out to influencers, not just media.